avaarm/day_planner/README.md

-notes: Still working on this section.
-I'm able to see it in my log, but it doesn't save when I refresh the page.
+notes: This took so long and I was able to figure out the localStorage portion because